levent1ozgur/prompt-engineering/frameworks.md

 Example:

 > "Act like a life coach with 30 years of experience in mentoring.
 Give me a plan to improve my work-life balance in table format."

+# Chain of thought

+The chain of thought prompt framework is one that improves LLM’s reasoning by telling AI to go through a problem step-by-step.

+This makes it especially good for problem-solving or complex analytical tasks.

+All you have to do is add the simple phrase “Let’s think step-by-step” at the end of your prompt.

+Prompt Template:

+> "[insert your prompt instructions].
+>
+> Let's think through it step-by-step."

+Example:

+> "How do I improve my sales calls?
+I've only got a 15% close rate right now, and I think it's because I'm not selling the dream enough.
+>
+> Let's think through it step-by-step."